 - Will mortgage lenders lend on properties affected by Japanese Knotweed?

-This very much depends on the lender but most of them will lend if the property affected by Japanese knotweed has a Knotweed Management Plan (KMP) in place provided by a PCA accredited Japanese knotweed eradication company or that the knotweed has been excavated with provision of a guarantee.
+This very much depends on the lender but most of them will lend if the property affected by Japanese knotweed has a Knotweed Management Plan (KMP) in place provided by a PCA accredited Japanese knotweed eradication company or that the knotweed has been excavated with the provision of a guarantee.

 - Can I treat Japanese knotweed myself?